Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

-The Los Angeles Lakers, Anthony Davis included, take the court versus the Memphis Grizzlies at 7:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+Anthony Davis and the rest of the Los Angeles Lakers hit the court versus the Memphis Grizzlies in the NBA Playoffs on Friday, at 10:30 PM ET.

-In this piece we'll examine Davis' stats and trends, helping you with your prop bets.
+Below we will look at Davis' stats and trends, helping you make good predictions on prop bets.

 Anthony Davis Prop Bets vs. the Grizzlies